Mughal dynasty

-The Mughal dynasty or the House of Babur, was a branch of the Timurid dynasty that ruled South Asia and other territories within modern day Iran, Iraq, and Afghanistan, that were a part of the Mughal Empire for 500 years.
-The kingdom was centered on modern-day Pakistan and India, and the family held jurisdiction over the Indian Ocean in the east, the Himalayas in the north, the Hindu Kush in the northwest, and multiple city-states beyond.
+The Mughal dynasty or the House of Babur, was a branch of the Timurid dynasty that ruled South Asia and other territories spanning from inner Persia to the borders of China, including present-day regions of Afghanistan, Pakistan, Bangladesh, Iran, Iraq, northern India, and Burma, as a unified Empire of the Mughals.

-Founded in 1526 by Babur, the first Mughal Emperor, the House of Babur ruled over much of South Asia and parts of the Middle East until the early 18th century, thereafter continuing their roles as imperial suzerains until 1857.
-At the dynasty’s height under Akbar the Great in the 16th and early 17th centuries, the Mughal Empire was one of the largest empires in history, with the family itself being the richest in the world.
-Later commanding the world’s largest military under Emperor Aurangzeb, the Mughal Dynasty was the foremost global power in the region.
+Founded in 1526 by Babur, the Mughals reigned over South Asia and parts of the Middle East until the early 18th century, thereafter continuing their roles as imperial suzerains until 1857.
+At the dynasty’s height under Akbar the Great in the 16th and early 17th centuries, the Mughal Empire was one of the largest empires in history and the richest in the world.
+Later commanding the world’s largest military under Emperor Aurangzeb, the Mughal dynasty was the dominant force in Asia.

-The Dynasty traces its origins from the imperial clans of the Barlas and Borjigin, which ruled the Mongol Empire and its successor states.
+The Mughals trace their origins from the imperial branches of the Barlas and Borjigin clans which ruled the Mongol Empire and its successor states.
 Emperor Babur himself (b.
 1483) was a direct descendant of the Turco-Mongol conqueror Timur (1336–1405) on his father's side, and of Mongol emperor Genghis Khan on his mother's side.
-Later descendants genealogically held Persian and Indian heritage as well, since Mughal Royals often pursued marriage alliances with noble houses throughout Persia and India.
+Later descendants genealogically held Safavid Persian and noble Indian heritage as well, since Mughal Royals often pursued marriage alliances with prominent houses throughout Persia and India.

-For most of the Mughal dynasty's history, the throne of the Mughal Empire was continuously occupied by a singular Emperor who functioned as the absolute head of state, government, and military.
-Largely secular, Mughal Court ceremonies saw not just Muslim elites but also prominent Maratha, Rajput, and Sikh leaders acknowledging the Emperor as the region's sole ruler.
+Throughout most of the Mughal dynasty's history, the throne of the Mughal Empire was continuously occupied by a singular Emperor who functioned as the absolute head of state, government, and military.
+Largely secular, the Mughal Court saw communal ceremonies that included prominent Maratha, Rajput, and Sikh leaders alongside Muslim elites; all acknowledging the Emperor as the sole sovreign of the subcontinent and the Indian Ocean.
 Later in the dynasty’s history, much of the power shifted to the office of the Grand Vizier as the empire became divided into many regional kingdoms and princely states.
-As a consequence, the dynasty also produced the Nawabs (nobles) of Hyderabad, Delhi, Kashmir, Lahore, Lucknow, Aligarh, Dhaka, and Bengal.
-During this time, the family fragmented into several branches, most consequentially in the mid-18th century between its Indian and Persian-Pakistani branches following the exile of the last Mughal Emperor, Bahadur Shah II.
+As a consequence, the dynasty also produced the Nawabs (nobles) of Hyderabad, Delhi, Kashmir, Lahore, Lucknow, Aligarh, Dhaka, and Bengal, among other prominent bloodlines.